 Notable collaborators include: Composer Gene Sxip Shirey, HERE Arts Center, InTandem Lab, Merry Conway (Clowning), SITI Company, Loco7 Dance Puppet Theater, Theodora Skipitares, Jane Catherine Shaw, Ma-Yi Theatre Company, National Asian Artists Project (NAAP), Broadway Barkada, Yara Arts Group, Watoku Ueno, Moscow ART, Elizabeth Swados, Joe's Pub, Live Source Theater Group, Dixon Place, The Brick, Superhero Clubhouse, The Bushwick Starr, and the entire La MaMa family.

 “I am constantly examining the phenomenon of the human voice and movement.
 I am also fascinated by puppets and how we see ourselves in them.

-My curiosity towards the voice and body extends throughout all my work; whether through the disproportioned, exaggerated life of the clown, the commercial voice over actor, a non-vocal dancing object/puppet, or the naked vulnerability of a singer onstage.
+My curiosity towards the voice and body extends throughout all my work, in the joyful life of the clown, the commercial voice over actor, a non-vocal dancing object/puppet, or the naked vulnerability of a singer onstage.
 The concept of voice as identity is a constant theme being picked apart and rearranged to ask more questions.